-Often, athletes have international and state tax issues because they are not residents of the state or even the country in which their home team is based.
+Often, athletes have international and state tax complications because they are not residents of the state or even the country in which their home team is based.
 To add to this complexity, different international jurisdictions have different filing requirements.
 For example, the U.S. requires both citizens and residents to file, while countries such as Canada only require residents.
 Therefore, cross border tax consequences can be determined by not only your physical location but your citizenship and residency.

 In North America, we face two specific international tax issues.
 First, there are athletes who play in an international league such as the NBA, NHL and MLB and play for a team based in a country in which they are not a resident or citizen.
-In the situation in which you are employed outside your home, playing prodominately in another country, you potentially face filing requirements for two jurisdictions and double taxation.
+In the situation in which you are employed outside your home, playing predominantly in another country, you potentially face filing requirements for two jurisdictions and double taxation.
 Understanding tax treaties and how each jurisdiction defines residency provides the opportunity to successfully navigate the two tax structures.
 In many situations with proper tax planning strategies, you can alleviate not only potential double taxation but minimize your overall tax liability.

 While all athletes incur federal tax liability on their earnings, their exposure to state and local taxes will be dictated by their team’s home and road schedule.
 For example, in this upcoming season, an athlete who plays in the National Basketball Association (NBA) will potentially be taxed in up to 28 different states and cities.
-Those playing in Major League Baseball (MLB) will be exposed to 21 different jurisdictions and a National Hockey League (NHL) player will potentially play in 22 US jurisdictions and possibly four additional Canadian provinces.
+Those playing in Major League Baseball (MLB) will be exposed to 21 different jurisdictions and a National Hockey League (NHL) player will potentially play in 23 US jurisdictions and possibly five additional Canadian provinces.

-High profile legality challenges to Cleveland and Tennessee’s nonresident tax (also referred to as a jock tax) have brought to light the unique burden that athletes face as they typically earn income in multiple jurisdictions.
+High profile legality challenges to Cleveland and Tennessee’s nonresident tax (commonly referred to as a jock tax) have brought to light the unique burden that athletes face as they typically earn income in multiple jurisdictions.
 Twenty of the 24 states that are home to a professional sports team in the four major leagues currently enforce nonresident state tax laws.
-In addition to individual state’s taxes, many cities also tax both resident and nonresidents, therefore causing an additional tax burden and compliance for professional athletes.
+In addition to individual state taxes, many cities also tax both resident and nonresidents, therefore causing an additional tax burden and compliance for professional athletes.

-While income earned in multiple jurisdictions can add to the complexity of an individual athlete’s tax return, athletes have the opportunity, with an advisor’s assistance to successfully lower their potential tax burden with proactive tax planning strategies.
+While income earned in multiple jurisdictions can add to the complexity of an individual athlete’s tax return, athletes have the opportunity, with an advisor’s assistance to successfully minimize their potential tax burden with proactive tax planning strategies.

-Unlike other taxpayers, expenses for professional athletes are often large enough to raise a red flag to the IRS causing these returns to be pulled and examined.
+Unlike other taxpayers, expenses for professional athletes are often large enough to raise a red flag to the IRS or state agencies causing these returns to be pulled and examined.
 Once audited, athletes are called upon to substantiate the amount and purpose of their expenses.
 In a profession, which a majority of their time is occupied by training, practicing or traveling, maintaining adequate records in order to meet the standard of the IRS can be difficult and although the expense may fulfill the ordinary and necessary component of the law, they may still be disallowed if the records kept do not adequately substantiate the expense.

 ALAN POGROSZEWSKI is President of AFP Consulting LLC, which specializes in the consulting and preparation of professional athlete’s international, federal and state taxes.
 Mr. Pogroszewski is also the creator of the Jock Tax Index (JTI) which was presented at the 2015 MIT Annual Sloan Sports Analytics Conference and has also been featured on “Off the Charts” by Scarlet Fu on Bloomberg Television’s Market Crashers.
 The JTI was used in determining the calculation in the above article as it measures how much a team’s location dictates the tax burden on an athlete because of the jurisdiction’s income tax policies and allows individuals to compare the net take-home income after tax liabilities and credits of any contract proposal between competing offers from different tax jurisdictions.AFP Consulting, Alan Pogroszewski, athlete tax, international tax, jock tax, professional athletes, state tax, Tax Deductions, tax free